ThalesGroup/k6client-ciphertrust/README.md

 For best performance, it is recommended to have following:
 - Ciphertrust Manager configuration of >= 4CPU, 16GB memory.
 - Ciphertrust Manager instance hosted in same region/zone as the client machine where k6 is run.
+- For getting closest results to your environment, deploy client in same region as your Google KMS.

 ## Usage for environment configuration
 Setup is required for k6 client and Ciphertrust Manager to measure EKM service performance for wrap operation.